 In the context of binary system adsorption, a competitive ion arises among adsorbates as they vie for available adsorption sites on the surface of the adsorbent.
 While attractive forces operate not only between adsorbate and adsorbent but also among adsorbate molecules themselves, this intricate interplay can lead to a weakening of the interactions between adsorbates and the adsorbent material.
-Consequently, the $K_L$ parameter value tends to decrease as a result of this competitive rivalry among adsorbate molecules.
-This particular aspect, which cannot be adequately captured by the original extended Langmuir equation, can be effectively addressed by introducing a competition factor to modify the $K_L$ value.
-This modification empowers the extended Langmuir equation to accurately represent the binary adsorption data of $H_2PO_4^-/HPO_4^{2-}$ , $NO_3^-$ , $SO_4^{2-}$ , $CO_3^{2-}$ , and $CI^-$ on $RSBE_m$ .
+Consequently, the K_L parameter value tends to decrease as a result of this competitive rivalry among adsorbate molecules.
+This particular aspect, which cannot be effectively addressed by introducing a competition factor to modify the K_L value.
+This modification empowers the extended Langmuir equation, can be effectively addressed by introducing a competition factor to modify the K_L value.
+This modification empowers the extended Langmuir equation to accurately represent the binary adsorption data of $H_2PO_4^-/HPO_4^{2-}$, NO_5 , SO_4^- , cO_5^-

 Fig. 12.
-The experimental adsorption isotherms in single-compound of $NO_3^-$ , $SO_4^{2-}$ , $CO_3^{2-}$ , and $CI^-$ on RSBEm.
+The experimental adsorption isotherms in single-compound of NO_3^- , SO_4^{2-} , CO_3^{2-} , and Cl^- on $RSBE_m$